Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

 ### Client-side (device mode) tracking

 During installation, the Amplitude Shopify App adds the code snippet to all pages (included in theme.liquid) on your Shopify store.
-The benefit of this approach is that Amplitude’s JS SDK library is loaded on all pages, except for the checkout.
+The benefit of this approach is that Amplitude’s JavaScript SDK library is loaded on all pages, except for the checkout.

 ### Server-side (cloud mode) tracking